riki-pedia/ft-to-inv/README.md

 - Can be scheduled to run on a cron schedule
 - Supports environment variables, CLI args, and a config file
 - Dry run mode to check for errors without making changes
+- Retries with exponential backoff
+- Encrypted token storage
+- some other stuff install it to find out
 ### Why should I give you my Invidious token?
 Your Invidious token is only used to authenticate with the Invidious API.
 It is optional to use the API, you can run in no-sync mode to generate the invidious-import.json file without contacting the API.
 If you do give me the token, it's encrypted at rest using your system keychain via the keytar package.
 The encryption is done using a passphrase that you provide, which is stored securely in your system keychain.
 The passphrase is only used to encrypt and decrypt the token.
 The default passphrase is "ilikewaffles" + 8 random hex characters.
 If you want to change the passphrase, you can delete it from your keychain and the tool will prompt you again.
 ### Config